-The definitions provided in the table below are sourced from the Australian Bureau of Statistics website and can be found on the Labour Force Australia methodology release, Labour Force framework and Labour statistics explained, Frequently Asked Questions.
+The definitions provided in the table below are sourced from the Australian Bureau of Statistics website and can be found on the Labour Force Australia Methodology Release, Labour Force Framework and Labour Statistics Guide.

 The definitions used by the ABS have remained largely unchanged since the 1960s and align closely with the standards and guidelines set out in Resolutions of International Conferences of Labour Statisticians.